artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** creatorDatesNotes

-**Rule** "Make notes on dates and any details pertaining to the dates of creation, publication, or distribution, of the unit being described that are not included in the Date(s) of creation, including publication, distribution, etc., area and that are considered to be important. " (RAD 1.8B8) "Make notes
+**RAD Rule** "Make notes on dates and any details pertaining to the dates of creation, publication, or distribution, of the unit being described that are not included in the Date(s) of creation, including publication, distribution, etc., area and that are considered to be important. " (RAD 1.8B8) "Make notes